What is the Importance of this Curriculum?

 Absolutely!
 At Hope Rising SEL, we believe that parents and legal guardians of students play an integral part in the lives of their children.
 This is why we created the Parent Summary that goes along with every single lesson in each textbook.
 The Parent Summary is easily accessible by the teacher and can be printed or emailed.
 It is written in both English and Spanish.

-The My Best Me hardcopy workbook comes in a classroom pack that ranges anywhere from $349-$399.
-Also included in this price are classroom posters, training materials, Pre/Post Hope Surveys, and access to the digital student text and teacher guides.
+The My Best Me hardcopy workbook comes in a classroom pack that starts at $499.
+Also included in this price are training materials, Pre/Post Hope Surveys, and access to the digital student text and teacher guides.
+Discounts are available for bulk orders.
+The classroom pack serves 25 students and 1 teacher; however, additional students can be added based on classroom size.
+Visit our online shop to view pricing, bulk discounts, and learn more about what is included in each Classroom Pack.

 *There are no additional upfront costs to begin this program, as well as no minimum purchase.